tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ## 1.2.2

-Added support for _&nbsp_ to be able to indent text.
-This is one more exception to no html passtrhough.
+Added support for non breaking space (nbsp) to be able to indent text.
+This is one more exception to no html pass through.

 # Simple Markdown Reference